Start Here

 A few of the questions I keep getting

 “Where do I even start?”
-Pick one annoying non-clinical task this week.
-Hand it to one tool.
-Don’t try to learn AI.
-Try to finish that one task faster.
+Pick an annoying non-clinical task this week and hand it to one tool.
+The goal isn’t to learn AI.
+It’s to finish that one task faster than you usually would, and notice how it felt.

 “Is it safe?”
-For non-clinical, non-PHI tasks, yes, for most major tools.
-Turn off training on your data in the settings if you want extra privacy.
-Do not put patient information into a consumer AI tool.
-Ever.
+For non-clinical, non-PHI tasks, the major consumer tools are fine for most people.
+Read the data settings once, turn off training on your own data if you want, and you’re set.
+Patient information never goes into a consumer AI tool.
+Period.

-“I tried it and it was bad.”
-Usually the prompt was too short, the model was too old, or the task was a bad fit.
-The fix is almost always a better prompt, not a better tool.
+“I tried it once and it was bad.”
+Almost always one of three things: the prompt was too short, the model was an older or free tier when a better one would have done the job, or the task was a bad fit for AI (anything where you need to be sure of a fact and there’s no source for the tool to check).
+The fix is usually a better prompt, not a different tool.

 How to follow